All stages

 Set schedules and quiet hours

-Each employee has a default cadence (most are daily; Chief is weekly).
+Each employee has a default cadence (most are daily; the Daily Brief lands every morning).
 You can change schedules per restaurant or per brand: run Vibe twice a week instead of daily, hold Grace's replies during your dinner rush, pause Ink during a known menu transition.

 Measure what's working

 Every employee tracks the deltas it's responsible for.
-Scout owns SEO score, Grace owns review score and reply rate, Atlas owns listing accuracy and website conversion, Vibe owns reach and engagement, Ink owns content velocity and rankings, Dash owns revenue.
-Chief rolls them up into one number you can watch week over week.
+Atlas owns SEO score, listing accuracy, and website conversion, Grace owns review score and reply rate, Vibe owns reach and engagement, Ink owns content velocity and rankings, Pulse owns schedule fit, Dash owns revenue.
+The Daily Brief rolls them up into one number you can watch day over day.

-If a number stops moving, Chief flags it and suggests what to change — adjust an employee's autonomy level, retire a stale tactic, change cadence, or bring on the next employee.
+If a number stops moving, the Daily Brief flags it and suggests what to change — adjust an employee's autonomy level, retire a stale tactic, change cadence, or bring on the next employee.

 What scaling looks like at 50 locations

-- One Monday brief, with each store ranked by what changed
+• One Daily Brief, with each store ranked by what changed